deploystackio/documentation/docs/deploystack/deploystack-configuration-directory.md

 - The `.deploystack` directory is **optional**
 - Without this directory, automatic template updates are **not** available
-- You can add the directory and install the GitHub App at any time
+- You can add the directory and install the [DeployStack GitHub Sync App](/docs/deploystack/github-application.md) at any time
-- Environment variables and logo are optional components
+- [Environment variables](/docs/deploystack/environment-variables.md) and [DeployStack config](/docs/deploystack/deploystack-config-file.md) are optional components
 - Only one Docker configuration file should be used (either compose or run)